 More on Halep...

 Coached by Darren Cahill; co-coach is Artemon-Apostu Efremov ...
 Aggressive baseliner who likes all surfaces ...
 Speaks Romanian, English ...
-Enjoys music, movies and handball ...
+Enjoys music, movies and football ...
 Favorite food is pasta; favorite drink is orange juice ...
 Favorite city is Paris; favorite tournament is Roland Garros ...
 Tennis idols are Justine Henin and Roger Federer ...
 Set up a charitable foundation focusing on sport, health and education.

 Winner (20): 2020 - Dubai; 2019 - Wimbledon; 2018 - Shenzhen, Roland Garros, Montréal; 2017 - Madrid; 2016 - Madrid, Bucharest, Montréal; 2015 - Shenzhen, Dubai, Indian Wells; 2014 - Doha, Bucharest; 2013 - Nürnberg, 's-Hertogenbosch, Budapest, New Haven, Moscow, Sofia.